Relevant daily pay

 - dividing this by the number of whole or part days the employee either worked or was on paid leave or holidays during that period.

-To help with this decision, you can use the pay calculator (external link) .
+For help in calculating ADP, you can use the pay calculator (external link) .
 It will take about 5 minutes to work through.